penglb3/hetero-indexing/README.md

   - Node split will create more buffer.
   - Internal node split
   - When node type changes, the buffer will also be copied.
   - When a child is removed from a node4, buffered entries will become new children of that node4.
-So when a path compression takes place (a node4 only has 1 child), the buffer is guaranteed to be empty.
+So when a path compression takes place (i.e., when a node4 has only 1 child), the buffer is guaranteed to be empty.
 - `Update(H, x)`: SINK: If the LRU key is less frequently used than updating key, then kick LRU key.
 - `Delete(H, x)`: A trigger is set for batch COMPACT (Say, `load_factor < MIN_LOAD_FACTOR and there are quite some in ART-INB`)
 - `Expand(H)`: Auto COMPACT.